ngs-docs/angus/rmarkdown_rnaseq.md

 This lesson will get you started with RMarkdown, but if you want more, [here](https://rpubs.com/marschmi/RMarkdown) is a great angus-esque tutorial.

-## Getting started
+## Getting started on Jetstream

 [Start up an m1.medium instance running Ubuntu 16.04 on Jetstream.](jetstream/boot.html)

-## Make sure R & RStudio are installed:
+## Make sure R & RStudio are installed and connect

-## Getting started

 Connect to RStudio by setting your password (note, password will not be visible on the screen):

 ```
 sudo passwd $USER